DESIGN & SHIPPING

 Gold filled is not to be confused with gold plating as filled literally has 100% more gold than gold plating.
 Gold filled is much more valuable and tarnish resistant.
 It does not flake off, rub off or turn colors.
 As a matter of fact, anyone who can wear gold can wear gold filled without worries of any allergic reaction to the jewelry.
 Gold filled jewelry is an economical alternative to solid gold!

 Gold-filled is constructed in two or three layers.
 The core metal is jewelers brass.
 A gold alloy is then bonded to one or both surfaces of the brass core with heat and pressure.
 Unlike plated (aka electroplated or "dipped") metals, Gold-filled is legally required to contain 5% or 1/20 gold by weight.
 This 5% is then described by the karatage of the gold alloy.
-Our Gold-filled items are 14kt gold-filled.
-14k Gold-filled products are identified as 14/20 Gold-filled; alternatively, 14kt Gold-Filled is also acceptable.
+So, What is Gold Plate?

 Gold plating is a miniscule layer of solid gold applied to a brass base.
 The plating does not compose any measurable proportion of the products total weight.
 It is estimated to be 0.05% or less of the metal product.
 Gold plating will generally wear off rather quickly and expose the brass base product.
 It does not stand up to heat, water or wear over time.